Struggling to get interviews?

 Here are a few things to keep in mind when writing a skills-based resume:

-1. Showcase top job skills in your relevant skills section
+1. Choose your most relevant skills

 When deciding what skills to include on your resume, take into account both the needs of the position and what you consider to be your greatest personal strengths.
 Striking the right balance between these two is key to landing the job you want.